gatech-epic-power/epically-powerful/docs/source/pages/setup/mechatronics.md

 ![tmotor1](/res/power_battery.png){width="700"}

 ### Power - Actuator Connections
-:::{tip}  If you order the recommended fuse holders, we recommend trimming the included red wire because it is significantly less flexible that the generic 12-gauge red/black wire.
+:::{tip}  If you order the recommended fuse holders from our [Ordering Guide](https://docs.google.com/spreadsheets/d/1C3gL_t8qy4Z1Y0Z88K9UOk3GDusG5Bix34zb_12FyFI/edit?usp=sharing), we recommend trimming the included red wire because it is significantly less flexible that the generic 12-gauge red/black wire.
 :::

 First, you will need to check which XT30 connector your actuator uses.
 For older models of the CubeMars AK-Series, this is a standard XT30 connector.
 However, the V3 devices along with the RobStride and CyberGear devices use an XT30 2+2 design, where the CAN bus wiring is directly integrated with the power connector.